theothertomelliott/bsky-hackathon/README.md

-# BlueSky WebSocket Logger

-This application connects to the BlueSky websocket and logs the received data to JSONP files.
-The files are automatically split when they reach 100MB in size.
+# Bluesky First Timers

+A real-time web application that shows new users making their first post on Bluesky.
+It connects to the Bluesky firehose, monitors for new posts, and identifies users who are posting for the first time.

 ## Features

+- Real-time monitoring of the Bluesky firehose
+- Identifies users making their first post
+- Displays posts with user profile information
+- Links directly to user profiles on bsky.app
+- Filters out replies to focus on original posts
+- WebSocket-based for efficient real-time updates

+## Technical Details

+- Built with Node.js and vanilla JavaScript
-- Connects to BlueSky's WebSocket feed
+- Uses the Bluesky WebSocket firehose API
-- Saves data in JSONP format
-- Automatically splits files at 100MB
-- Handles graceful shutdown
-- Creates timestamped files
+- Implements the AT Protocol using @atproto/api
+- Batches requests to the Bluesky API for efficiency
+- Serves both HTTP (web interface) and WebSocket (real-time updates) on the same port

 ## Setup